rb5014/holbertonschool-validation/module3_task2/README.md

 “Clean”: Cleanup the content of the directory dist/ “Post”: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
 "Help": Show the help usage
+"Package": Create an archive file containing the dist/ directory "Lint": Lint the README.md and DEPLOY.md files

-Usage: make build, make clean, make post, make help
+Usage: make build, make clean, make post, make help, make package, make lint